Project-10/DGM/ReadMe.md

 * __Data Analysis__: Extraction, analysis and visualization of valuable knowlage from training data
 * __Feature Engineering__: Extraction of various descriptors from images, which are useful for classification

 These tasks are optimized for speed, _i.e._ high-efficient calculations.
-The code is written in optimized C++17, compiled with Microsoft Visual Studio and can take advantage of multi-core processing as well as GPU computing.
+The code is written in optimized C++17, compiled with Microsoft Visual Studio, Xcode or GCC and can take advantage of multi-core processing as well as GPU computing.
 DGM is released under a BSD license and hence it is free for both academic and commercial use.

 Check out the [project site](http://research.project-10.de/dgm/) for all the details like